Learn about the people behind ScholarJet

 Around Boston, you’ll often find Joe trying to reach new heights at a local rock climbing gym or zooming around the city on his road bike.

-Francisco came to the United States from the Dominican Republic with his mother and brothers when he was 11 years old.
+Francisco, a Forbes 30 under 30, came to the United States from the Dominican Republic with his mother and brothers when he was 11 years old.
 He lived and went to school in Boston and went back to the Dominican Republic when he was 14, a decision his mother took to keep him away from the rising crime in their community.
 At the age of 18, after completing high school, he came back to the United States to pursue a college degree in Computer Science.
 He first obtained his Associate’s degree in Computer Science from Bunker Hill Community College, and scored a full scholarship to Northeastern University for a degree in Computer Science.
 Francisco is the man behind all of ScholarJet’s platform code.

 Jasmine hails from Bellevue, WA and is a true Pacific Northwest native.
 She earned her Bachelor’s in Business Administration with a focus in Marketing at the University of Washington and was granted both College and Departmental Honors.
 She later earned her Master’s in Science for Interactive Digital Media at Trinity College Dublin with Distinction.